-ARPMAU for an applicable period is average monthly revenue for the relevant markets divided by average MAUs in those markets.
+ARPMAU for an applicable period is monthly revenue divided by average MAUs.
 This key metric represents our ability to drive usage and monetization of our online offerings.

-The chart below presents our ARPMAU for the nine months ended September 30, 2023 and 2022:
+The chart below presents our ARPMAU in the United States and Canada for the six months ended June 30, 2024 and 2023:

-The year-over-year increase in ARPMAU was mainly due to our continued operations in markets that launched during 2022, where we offer online casino in addition to online sports betting, the impact of our strategic advertising and marketing efforts in other markets where offer online casino and our focus on retaining quality players.
+The year-over-year increase in ARPMAU in the United States and Canada was mainly due to our continued growth in markets that launched during 2023 where we offer online casino in addition to online sports betting, such as Delaware, the impact of our strategic advertising and marketing efforts in other markets where offer online casino and our focus on retaining quality players.